colognechip/gatemate_ila/README.md

 For example: `12, 10:8, 4, 2:0`.

 ### Frequency analysis

-The sampling frequency defines the delay between the stored samples.
+The sampling frequency determines the delay between stored samples.
+For analysis frequency, a user can choose a clock signal generated by a PLL from the DUT, an external clock signal, or instantiate an additional PLL using an external clock signal with a frequency freely selected by the user.

+ILAcop automatically identifies all PLLs instantiated in the design and displays them along with their output frequencies and signals.
+Users can choose from the three options defined above.
+ILAcop also automatically detects external clocks.
+Usually, the same clk signal that clocks the tested signals suffices.

+If you wish to instantiate an additional PLL, please consider the following guidelines:

-- The sampling frequency is recommend up to 160MHz.
+- The sampling frequency is recommended to be up to 140MHz, depending on the configuration and the total hardware in use.
-- It is recommended that the sampling frequency be equal to or an integer multiple of the frequency at which the signals under test change their state.
+- It is advisable for the sampling frequency to be equal to or an integer multiple of the frequency at which the signals under test change their state.

-Please note: The higher the sampling frequency, the shorter the period of time that can be captured in a single shot because the random-access memory (RAM) fills up more quickly
+Please note: The higher the sampling frequency, the shorter the time period that can be captured in a single shot, as the random-access memory (RAM) fills up more quickly.

 ### Capture duration
 During the ILA's capture process, the samples are stored to the internal block RAMs of the GateMate FPGA for each clock period of the analysis frequency.